WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 SOLE WITH GRIP

 The grip of our soles is certified.
 To be awarded certification, the boots must pass laboratory tests to assess the grip rate on different surfaces (Smooth, Rugged, Dry, Wet).
-To validate these tests, we assess the quality of our soles in the field, in the mountains, by a panel of representative testers over 500 km
+To validate these tests, we assess the quality of our soles in the field, the mountains, by a panel of representative testers over 500 km.

 Making waterproofing last longer